 Jeanne Boyarsky, Team 694’s mentor, has dedicated herself to FIRST for four years.
-In that time, not only has she volunteered at the NYC Regional, served as a judge for FLL competitions, and co-run NY FIRST’s presence at the World Maker Faire, but the significance of her programming mentoring can be seen across all divisions of our team.
+In that time, not only has she volunteered at the NYC Regional, served as a judge for FLL competitions, and co-run NY FIRST’s presence at the World Maker Faire, but the significance of her programming mentoring can be seen across all departments of our team.
 Jeanne’s passionate and professional involvement with robotics has not only led our team to success, but has also taught us valuable skills that will be useful for years to come.

 A technology expert in the banking industry, Jeanne’s experience and leadership skills have allowed her to teach professionalism in software development and effective communication among team members.
 Her friendly attitude has also transformed many new members who are at first shy and undecided into experienced and confident veterans, inspiring them to further pursue their interests in STEM.
 As Blake Elias, a StuyPulse senior, said, “Jeanne is patient and she sits down with new members to talk to them, explore their potentials, and make them feel involved”.